hack4rva/rvahacks/knowledge-base/01-planning-strategy/outreach-templates.md

 Hi [Name],

-We're building three support lounges at Hack for RVA (Design, Technical, Business) — and we need someone to coordinate the overall mentorship operation.
+We're building three mentorship hubs at Hack for RVA (Art Lounge, Hacker Space, Hustle Corner) — and we need someone to coordinate the overall mentorship operation.

 As **Mentor Coordinator**, you'd:
 - Work with the three lounge leads to ensure coverage and quality